 When atoms exist in isolation, they possess higher potential energy compared to their bonded counterparts.
 Consider two hydrogen atoms approaching each other:

-At an optimal distance—approximately 74 picometers apart—the energy reaches its minimum value, and a stable H₂ molecule forms.
-The energy difference between the separated atoms and the bonded molecule represents the bond energy (436 kJ/mol for H₂), typically released as heat during bond formation.
+At an optimal distance, approximately 74 picometres apart, the energy reaches its minimum value, and a stable Hβ molecule forms.
+The energy difference between the separated atoms and the bonded molecule represents the bond energy (436 kJ/mol for Hβ), typically released as heat during bond formation.

 Electronic Stability Through Configuration

 The second fundamental driver of bonding relates to electron arrangement.
-Atoms possess electron shells surrounding their nuclei, with the outermost shell—the valence shell—playing the critical role in chemical behavior.
+Atoms possess electron shells surrounding their nuclei, with the outermost shell, the valence shell, playing the critical role in chemical behaviour.

 The Stability Hierarchy: